Selling Information Technology Services | Everything you need to Know

 Sales Training Process

-If you follow this basic guideline, you’ll see that your sales team will respond better to training and be able to do more with what they’ve learned from their time in training.
+If you follow this basic guideline, you’ll see that your team will respond better to training and be able to do more with what they’ve learned from their time in training.

 Another rule that you should pay attention to in regards to training your team is the idea of repetition.
 You can’t expect that every member of your team remember every rule, procedure, and policy that you’ve told them for the rest of their lives.